Cappadocian Greek: History and research

 By the fifth century AD, the last of the Indo-European native languages of Asia Minor ceased to be spoken, replaced by Koine Greek.
-At the same time, the communities of central Anatolia were becoming actively involved in the affairs of the then Greek-speaking Eastern Roman Empire, and some (now Greek-speaking) Cappadocians, such as Maurice Tiberius (r.
+At the same time, the communities of central Anatolia were becoming actively involved in the affairs of the then Greek-speaking Byzantine Empire, and some (now Greek-speaking) Cappadocians, such as Maurice Tiberius (r.
 582–602) and Heraclius (r.
 610 to 641), would even rise to become emperors.

-Cappadocian Greek first began to diverge from the Medieval Greek common language of the Byzantine (Eastern Roman) Empire six centuries later, following the Byzantines' defeat at the Battle of Manzikert in 1071.
+Cappadocian Greek first began to diverge from the Medieval Greek common language of the Byzantine Empire six centuries later, following the Byzantines' defeat at the Battle of Manzikert in 1071.
 This subsequent civil war and the Seljuk invasion led to the severing of Cappadocia from the rest of the Byzantine world.
 Among all Greek dialects, Cappadocian Greek is the one most influenced by Turkish, but unlike Standard Modern Greek, it would not be influenced by Venetian or French, which entered Modern Greek during the Frankokratia period, when those groups began ruling in Greece following the Fourth Crusade's sacking of Byzantine Constantinople.

 The earliest records of the language are in the macaronic poems of Jalal ad-Din Muhammad Rumi (1207–1273), who lived in Iconium (Konya), and some ghazals by his son Sultan Walad.
 Interpretation of the Greek language texts is difficult as they are written in Arabic script, and in Rumi's case without vowel points; Dedes' edition (Δέδες) is the most recent edition.

-By the early 20th century, many Cappadocians had shifted to Turkish altogether (written with the Greek alphabet, Karamanlidika).
+By the early 20th century, many Cappadocians had shifted to Turkish altogether (written with the Greek alphabet).
 Where Greek was maintained (numerous villages near Kayseri, including Misthi, Malakopea, Prokopion, Karvali, and Anakou), it became heavily influenced by the surrounding Turkish.
 However, there are next to no written documents in Medieval or early Modern Cappadocian, as the language was, and still essentially is, a spoken language only.
 Those educated to read and write, such as priests, would do so in the more classicising literary Greek.
 The earliest outside studies of spoken Cappadocian date from the 19th century, but are generally not very accurate.

 One of the first documented studies was Modern Greek in Asia Minor: A study of dialect of Silly, Cappadocia and Pharasa (Cambridge: Cambridge University Press, 1916), by Richard MacGillivray Dawkins (1871–1955), then a fellow of Emmanuel College, Cambridge and later the first Bywater and Sotheby Professor of Byzantine and Modern Greek Language and Literature at the University of Oxford, based on fieldwork conducted by the author in Cappadocia in 1909–1911.
+This included the Silliot Greek and Pharasiot Greek dialects spoken in Sille, Konya and Pharasa respectively.